The "Beating Heart" of the ITER Tokamak

 After several days of works preparation, tools set up, metrology with monitoring and tuning of the VV6 center of gravity, the lifting of the 440-tonnes Vacuum Vessel sector #6 and its positioning in the sector sub-assembly tool was done.
 Before the end of 2021, the 1,200-tonnes pre-assembly will be lowered into the pit, marking the first step in creating the Tokamak's toroidal chamber.

 First thermal shield installed

-On 14 January 2021, the ITER assembly and construction teams successfully insert the cylindrical lower cryostat thermal shield into the Tokamak pit.
+On January 24th, the ITER assembly and construction teams successfully inserted the cylindrical Lower Cryostat Thermal Shield into the Tokamak pit.
 Its silver-coated panels are designed to minimize the radiation heat load that will reach the magnets operating at 4.5 K.